Seven Nation Army: Ben l'Oncle Soul version

-French soul singer Ben l'Oncle Soul covered the song on his self-titled album.
-Released as the album's debut single, "Seven Nation Army" was a commercial success in multiple countries, peaking at number 16 on the Belgium Ultratop Charts for Wallonia and charting in Germany, the Netherlands, and Switzerland.
+French soul singer Ben l'Oncle Soul covered the song on his debut EP Soul Wash: Lesson 1 (2009) and subsequently appeared on his self-titled debut album (2010).
+It was later released as a single, promotionally on March 8, 2010, and commercially on September 24, 2010, and was a commercial success in multiple countries, peaking at number 16 on the Belgium Ultratop Charts for Wallonia and charting in Germany, the Netherlands, and Switzerland.